sushantgadi/ai-ml-projects/README.md

 ### Ensemble Techniques
 #### The project was accomplished by deploying a GUI powered by supervised learning and ensemble modelling techniques to build and train a prediction model for a telecom company.
 This will help them identify the potential customers who have a higher probability to churn.
 This will enable the company to understand and pinpoints the patterns of customer churn and increase the focus on customer retention strategies.

+### Unsupervised Learning
+#### Classified vehicles into different types based on silhouettes which may be viewed from many angles.
+Used PCA in order to reduce dimensionality and SVM for classification.